learn-co-curriculum/dsc-r-to-python-an-overview/README.md

 |matplotlib/seaborn		|ggplot2		|
 |import `packagename`		|library(packagename)

+## Summary

 In the next few lessons, we'll pick this apart a bit more and get you to the point where you understand it more completely.

 Hopefully the above example made you feel that R and Python might not be that different in some ways and this will be a lot easier than you thought.
-Over the next few lessons, we'll explore this in more depth
+Over the next few lessons, we'll explore this in more depth.